hpadi02/hpadi02_hw1/README.md

    - Add `/quit` command on server stdin to close all clients and exit.
    - Improve UX messages, and document manual test checklist.

-## Submission Packaging
-Per assignment instructions (Python path):
-- Include `.py` files and `README.md` with run instructions.
-- No external packages; standard library only.
-- Zip the directory and upload as required.

 ## Manual Test Checklist
 - Start server, then client; verify connection message.